MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/StockKiosk/Configuration/ASP.NET_MVC.md

 Populate the `StockKiosk` model:

-	var stockKioskModel = new StockKioskModel
+	var model = new StockKioskModel
 		{
 			PageSize = 8,		//min as per the design to fit in Data = GetData()	// Something that returns an instance of MarketDataInstrumentIntradayResultSet